Datum-Technology-Corporation/mio_cli_client/docs/commands.rst

 Options
 ^^^^^^^
 ================  =========================  ===========================
-``-b``            ``--bwrap``                Does not run command, only creates shell script to re-create the command without mio and creates a tarball of the project in the project root directory.
+``-b``            ``--bwrap``                Does not run command, only creates shell script to re-create the command without mio and creates a tarball of the project outside the project root directory.
 Currently only supports `sim` command.
 ================  =========================  ===========================

 Examples